 The site was previously considered in the Council's Green Belt evidence documents prepared in support of the withdrawn Local Plan.
 These include 'GB004 Green Belt Review Purposes Assessment' and 'GB005 St Albans Parcel Assessments'.
 The Green Belt Review documents split the Green Belt land within St Albans into several parcels and assessed these parcels against their contribution to the purposes of the Green Belt.
 GB004 identifies that the site is located within Parcel 18B (see GB004 Figure 6.1).
 GB005 provides a detailed assessment of Parcel 18B and identifies that overall, the parcel does not significantly contribute towards any of the five Green Belt purposes.
-The parcel has limited or no contribution towards checking the unrestricted sprawl of large built up areas, it has limited or no contribution towards preventing neighbouring towns from merging, it has a partial contribution to assisting in safeguarding the countryside from encroachment, has partial contribution to preserving the setting and special character of historic towns, and has limited or no contribution to maintaining the existing settlement pattern.
+The parcel has limited or no contribution towards checking the unrestricted sprawl of large built up areas, it has limited or no contribution to assisting in safeguarding the countryside from encroachment, has partial contribution to maintaining the existing settlement pattern.
 The level of built development within the parcel is low at 0.59%.
 In terms of openness and countryside character, GB005 identifies that within Parcel 18B, long distance views are limited by the embankments of the M1.